 Chen Xiaowang lectures and demonstrates at length (45 minutes) in his video on silk reeling.
 English subtitles help, though I’m sure we miss a lot not understanding the Chinese.
 It would take a lot of patience to work through this video; I confess I haven’t done it.
 Yet.

 For a great crash course, Jesse Tsao demonstrates a number of silk reeling variations in a short clip on YouTube from his full-length video on silk reeling, available on his Taichihealthways website.
-I haven’t seen the full video, but I have several of his other instructional DVDs , and they’re good—all in English, too.
+The full video is excellent, well worth the small cost.
+I have a number of his instructional videos, and they’re good—all in English, too.

 Here are eight variations I used from those Master Tsao demonstrates:

 - One hand outward (across the top palm down)

 - One hand inward (across the top palm up)